PrestaShop/docs/development/components/form/_index.md

 }
 ```

-This hook has been implemented as an example in our [modules examples repository - demoformdataproviders](https://github.com/PrestaShop/example-modules/tree/master/demoformdataproviders).
+This hook has been implemented as an example in our [example-modules repository](https://github.com/PrestaShop/example-modules/tree/master/demoformdataproviders).

 ### FormDataProviderData Hook